honeybijan/bijan-personal-website/content/publication/SPOs/index.md

 publication: ""
 publication_short: ""

-abstract: A mixture model consists of a latent class that exerts a discrete signal on the observed data.
-Uncovering these latent classes is fundamental to unsupervised learning.
-In this paper, we consider the problem of recovering latent classes defined with respect to causal responses.
-We allow overlapping support in the distributions of these classes, meaning individuals cannot be clustered into groups with a similar response.
-Instead, we build on a setting from proximal causal inference to develop a method of moments approach to synthetically sample potential outcome distributions.
-This approach is the first known identifiability result for what we call Mixtures of Treatment Effects (MTEs).
-More broadly, we show how MTEs fit into a hierarchy of causal identifiability that unifies a number of perspectives on latent class confounding.
+abstract: Heterogeneous data from multiple populations, sub-groups, or sources is often represented as a "mixture model” with a single latent class influencing all of the observed covariates.
+Heterogeneity can be resolved at multiple levels by grouping populations according to different notions of similarity.
+This paper proposes grouping with respect to the causal response of an intervention or perturbation on the system.
+This definition is distinct from previous notions, such as similar covariate values (e.g. clustering) or similar correlations between covariates (e.g. Gaussian mixture models).
+To solve the problem, we “synthetically sample” from a counterfactual distribution using higher-order multi-linear moments of the observable data.
+To understand how these "causal mixtures" fit in with more classical notions, we develop a hierarchy of mixture identifiability.

 # Summary.
 An optional shortened abstract.
 summary: A new technique for causal inference that can sometimes learn more than a randomized controlled trial.